meghein/sure-sheets/SETUP.md

 ---

 ## USER STORIES
-- As a user...
-ROLE
-- I want to...
-GOAL
-- Because...
-BENEFIT
 #### As a user
 - I have documents that I want to make in to a cheatsheet(pdf)
 - I don't want to waste time gathering and retyping all this information